Guess Who's Coming to Dinner: Production

 Tracy's failing health was more serious than most people working on the set were aware of.
-According to Poitier:

-"The illness of Spencer dominated everything.
+According to Poitier: "The illness of Spencer dominated everything.
 I knew his health was very poor and many of the people who knew what the situation was didn't believe we'd finish the film, that is, that Tracy would be able to finish the film.
 Those of us who were close knew it was worse than they thought.
 Kate brought him to and from the set.
 She worked with him on his lines.
 She made sure with [Stanley] Kramer that his hours were right for what he could do, and what he couldn't do was different each day.
 There were days when he couldn't do anything.
 But also there were days when he was great, and I got the chance to know what it was like working with Tracy."

-A bust of Tracy sculpted by Hepburn herself was used as a prop, on the bookshelf behind the desk where Sidney Poitier makes his phone call.
+A bust of Tracy sculpted by Hepburn herself was used as a prop, on the bookshelf behind the desk where Poitier makes his phone call.

 Tracy died two weeks after he completed his work on the film.

 Hepburn significantly helped cast her niece, Katharine Houghton, for the role of Joey Drayton.
 Concerning this, Hepburn stated: "There was a lovely part for Kathy [Houghton], my niece [...]
 She would play Spencer's and my daughter.
 I loved that.
 She's beautiful and she definitely had a family resemblance.
 It was my idea."

 According to Hepburn, the role of Joey Drayton was one of Houghton's first major roles as a young actress.
 "The part of my daughter," Kate said, "was a difficult one.
 A young unknown actress needs more opportunity to win the sympathy of the audience.
 Otherwise, too much has to depend on her youth, innocence, and beauty.
 She had one good speech to win the audience, but it was cut.
 Instead she only talks with her father about the differences between the principles he taught her and the way he's behaving."

 Poitier frequently found himself starstruck, and as a result, a bit tongue-tied in the presence of Hepburn and Tracy, whom he considered to be "giants" as far as acting is concerned.
 However, Poitier reportedly found a way to overcome his nerves.
 "When I went to play a scene with Tracy and Hepburn, I couldn't remember a word.
 Finally, Stanley Kramer said to me, 'What are we going to do?'
 I said, 'Stanley, send those two people home.
 I will play the scene against two empty chairs.
 I don't want them here because I can't handle that kind of company.'
 He sent them home.
 I played the scene in close-up against two empty chairs as the dialogue coach read Mr. Tracy's and Miss Hepburn's lines from off camera."